spencer-sullivan/nira-interview/README.md

 Final deliverable:

+- Send over a link to the forked repo you made the modifications in.
 - Inside raw_buses_to_run.py, comment out line 4, and uncomment line 5.
 This will switch the raw buses csv to a new csv.
 You can go look in the CSVs, the only difference is one additional bus in the new one.
 - There should be only one new file inside the /output folder that contains all the buses results for the buses defined in new_raw_buses.csv.
 - Any new ops you need should be added to interview_job.py and also be implemented in their own file in the /ops folder.